goFrendiAsgard/No-CMS/readme.md

 Developer Guide
 ===============

-For CodeIgniter developer who want to use Neo-CMS for their project, developer guide is for you
+For CodeIgniter developer who want to use No-CMS for their project, developer guide is for you

 Module
 ------